Markie45/kiwi.com-booking-flow/README.md

 > **Tip**: Checked baggage consists of larger items that you must deposit at the check-in counter before going through airport security.

-7. Under Travel insurance, select from one of the three relevant options:
+7. Under _Travel insurance_, select from one of the three relevant options:
 *	_Travel Plus_
 *	_Travel Basic_
 *	_No insurance_